-We underscored in our immediately preceding blog post at the Bay Area Law Office of John W. Noonan that America’s long-tenured War on Crime is under siege.
+We underscored in our immediately preceding blog post at the Bay Area Law Offices of John W. Noonan that America’s long-tenured War on Crime is under siege.
 We noted in our December 12 entry the irony linked with newly emerging systemic reforms being materially driven by some prosecutors across the country.

 It is those individuals in California and nationally, after all, who customarily take tough stances and promote harsh sentencing outcomes for criminal defendants.
 It is largely the work of government attorneys that has led to the country’s overburdened penal system and its insanely high maintenance costs.